 Interestingly, I received the warmest xenia from a group of youngsters in the caldera of Oia—a town in the island of Santorini, in the Cyclades.
 They were in the midst of building their own bookstore.
 They had as their base a cave-house right underneath the castle.
 And from their terrace once could admire the magnificent sight of Oia’s caldera and, of course, its world-famous sunset.

 I got to know about the bookstore by chance.
 I met Will in Fira’s bus station when about to leave for Oia.
 He seemed approachable and something about him told me that he would speak English.
-I have been traveling alone for a week, so I was excited to find someone to converse with.
+I have been traveling alone for a week, in my car and I even found some affordable car insurers to travel protected.
 Will was very friendly and quite open, telling the activities he did with his friends, how he came to the island, what he had been doing, etc. All of which sounded exciting: climbing cliffs, teaching English, swimming in secluded lagoon, and the main event: starting up a bookstore.

 So Will showed me the shop, and I met the rest of the team: Craig, Maria, Tim, Oliver, a friend from England [I’m sorry I forgot your name], as well as Athina and Catty.
 And in no time, I was drawn into this… energy, this… whirlwind of enthusiasm, creativity, warmth, and hard work.
 Craig was building the racks, someone (Tim?) was continually taking pictures, classical music floated from the radio in the shop, books were scattered everywhere, papers, writings, sketches, designs… The vibes caught me so fast that I was truly impressed—especially after Will told me they were building the place from scrap, and my quick observation in the shop testified to that.
 I browsed the books while Craig was sawing, accompanied by classical music.
 It felt so peaceful, and I found Kundera’s Ignorance—one I was reading back home but forgot to bring in this trip!